Skip to main content

 Every email sent goes through a series of DNS checks before reaching the inbox.
 If a single record is missing or misconfigured, your messages may land in spam - or be silently rejected by recipient servers.
 This is why you need an email spam test before sending campaigns.

 This online email deliverability test (also called "DMARC checker", "SPF lookup tool", "DKIM validator", "domain health check", or "inbox placement test") lets you check your domain email configuration and identify errors to fix to improve your deliverability.
-The audit verifies the 5 pillars of email authentication:
+The audit analyzes 8 protocols organized into 3 pillars:

 ProtocolRoleImpact if missing or invalid